NickChapman1988/sleeping-dragon-hobby-shop/README.md

 * Credit to Alvin Zedendahl on Slack for solving the ['Heroku Bad Request'](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1623931828490400?thread_ts=1602245840.238800&cid=C7HS3U3AP) error resulting from an extra `/` in the static files filepath
 * Credit to Richard Ash on Slack for the [Toast Initialisation JavaScript](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1633769555244600?thread_ts=1633696310.225500&cid=C7HS3U3AP)
 * Huge credit (and thank you!) to Chris Zielinski and Code Institute for the **Boutique Ado** walkthrough project, which formed the basis of this project and has provided a lot of the code, either as-is or adapted.
+* Thanks to the various user in [this thread](https://stackoverflow.com/questions/48083216/django-on-heroku-programmingerror-at-relation-does-not-exist) on Stack Overflow for the solution to the Heroku Programming Error.

 ## Acknowledgements
 * My Mentor, Nishant Kumar, for his guidance throughout this project, and for all his support throughout the whole course.